itqpleyva/ArrayList/README.md

 # ArrayList
-a repo to study arrayList collection
+a repo to study ArrayList collection